Day 5: Gōtoku-ji – the cat temple

 Read MoreAfter the idyll in Meiji Jingū the crowded, bustling streets in the Shibuya district were a complete contrast!
 Around the station, there are…

-Read MoreThe Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deification of the Meiji Emperor.
-In 1868, Emperor Meiji led…
+Read MoreThe Meiji Shrine (Meiji Jingū 明治神宮) is a Shinto shrine dedicated to the deified Emperor Meiji.
+In 1868, Emperor Meiji led Japan out…

-Read MoreShinjuku Gyoen is a large park in Shinjuku, one of the most important cities in Tokyo.
-The park was originally privately owned.
-It…
+Read MoreShinjuku Gyoen is a large park in Shinjuku, one of Tokyo’s major districts.
+The park was originally privately owned before being converted into…

-Read MoreAlternative program: Museum Day In the evening I checked the weather report: for some regions, including Kantō, it might snow the next day!…
+Read MoreAlternative program: Museum Day That evening, I checked the weather forecast: snow was predicted for the next day across several regions, including Kantō….

 Read MoreSo there I was, making my way to the famous Sensō-ji Temple, when I spotted something that made me do a complete 180:…